jerickjoe111/launch-school/JS210/course_topics.md

 In the example, `a` would be the anonymous function returned by `formalTreatment()`; when this function object is created and returned, `title` formed part of its context, and, being needed by it (because it calls `applyTitle()` with this argument), this anonymous function takes a copy of this variable, thus _forming a closure_ around it, and saving it in its internal state. `b` would be `applyTitle()`.
 So, when we call the anonymous function that we assigned to the constant `addLordTitle()` from another, outer scope, we can supply just the `name` argument: this function kept a copy of `title` in its state, so `applyTitle()` is able to find it, and is correctly called from within the anonymous function assigned to `addLordTitle()` with the two arguments: `title` and `name`.

-Partial function application is most useful when you need to pass a function to another function that won't call the passed function with enough arguments from a different scope.
+Partial function application is most useful when we need to pass a function to another function that won't call the passed function with enough arguments from a different scope.

-Partial function application requires a reduction in the number of arguments you have to provide when you call a function.
+Partial function application requires a reduction in the number of arguments we have to provide when we call a function.
 If the number of arguments isn't reduced, it isn't partial function application.

 # Pure Functions and Side Effects